kubeflow/website/content/docs/gke/private-clusters.md

 Importantly this means you can continue to use your [Google Container Registry (GCR)](https://cloud.google.com/container-registry/docs/) to host your Docker images.
 Other Docker registries (for example DockerHub) will not be accessible.
 If you need to use Docker images hosted outside Google Container Registry you can use the scripts provided by Kubeflow to mirror them to your GCR registry.

-VPC Service Controls allow you to restrict which Google services are accessible from your GKE/Kubeflow clusters.
-This is an important part of security and in particular mitigating the risks of data exfiltration.

-For more information refer to the [VPC Service Control Docs](https://cloud.google.com/vpc-service-controls/docs/overview).

 ## Before you start